| HUNTING |

 Controlled culling of excess animals takes place to finance the

-introduction of more species, which include the threatened oribi.
+introduction of more species, which include the threatened Oribi, which are

 | FISHING |

-many water conservation dams have been stocked with either bass or trout, where
+The many water conservation dams have been stocked with either bass or trout,

 | GRANTA DAM |